NYC Ferry: Influence on development

 When the system opened, Henry Grabar wrote that the ferry system was a way to spur economic development along the waterfront, not a way to provide better access to transit deserts.
 In the eight years following the system's opening, there were high amounts of development in neighborhoods near ferry stops, such as Greenpoint, Williamsburg, Astoria, and the Rockaways.
 Among the largest such developments was the Domino Sugar Refinery site, located near the South Williamsburg stop.

 Other ferries

 Several ferries in the New York City area were affected when plans for NYC Ferry were made public.
 NY Waterway would give over its East River route to NYC Ferry.
 New York Water Taxi remained separate, but was to eliminate 200 jobs; it had stated that if it did not win the contract with the city to operate NYC Ferry, then it would shut down.
 Since the company did not win the NYC Ferry contract, it had been expected to shut down in October 2016, but continued operations through the end of the year before being purchased by Circle Line Sightseeing Cruises in January 2017.
 The city-owned Staten Island Ferry remains a separate entity.
 In addition, the ferry service would add 155 jobs to the New York Harbor area.

-Due to the lack of concrete plans for any NYC Ferry routes to Staten Island, there have been tentative agreements with other ferry services to provide fast-ferry service between Staten Island and Manhattan, supplementing the city-owned route there.
-In April 2017, Staten Island Borough President James Oddo negotiated with NY Waterway to provide service between St. George Terminal and West Midtown Ferry Terminal.
-In September of the same year, private developers on the South Shore of Staten Island also negotiated with SeaStreak to run a separate fast ferry route from the South Shore to Lower Manhattan.